 So perhaps many possible blends of Western experience and resources with traditional values can generate successful lives around the world.

-The idea of societal success itself is subjective and culture-laden.
+The idea of societal success itself is subjective and culturally influenced.
 For all these reasons, international community development is headed toward new and more fragmented theory.
 The already abundant variety of definitions of community development will become even more pluralistic.

-Community development outside the so-called developed nations will need to focus explicitly on poverty and the makeshift slum settlements that are arising outside most major cities.
+Community development outside the so-called developed nations will need to focus explicitly on poverty and the informal communities (variously described by others as favelas, makeshift settlements, or less flattering terms such as suburban slums) that are arising outside most major cities in the developing world.

 It's just an opinion, but it seems to us that extreme poverty has to go away before many other international community development issues can be resolved.